whyrusleeping/rmake/readme.md

     rmake server myserver.com:1234

-Set your build command with

-    rmake scr "make -j 500"
+Now youll need to create jobs that will be run.

+    rmake job add "gcc -c main.c" main.o main.c header.h

+This command would add a job that depends on main.c and header.h, runs "gcc -c main.c" and outputs main.o.
+This syntax is not finalized and suggestions for a better method are very welcome!

-And finally, set the name of the binary you want sent back:
+And finally, set the name of the output you want sent back:

-    rmake bin a.out
+    rmake out a.out

 As of now, rmake only supports the return of a single file, if it is needed, support for returning multiple files can be added.